 Training for a competition with Dai Master Rafael Nieto is a full-time job for our Senseis here at Xen-Do.
-Master Raf’s famous saying is “Kill, Smash and Destroy”.
-Just by that statement you can feel the pain that these fighters are in each and every training session.
-Not only is it the physical pain of working out until their lungs are burning and legs want to give out, it’s the psychological warfare they go through dieting, preparing and conditioning themselves for Barcelona.
+Master Raf’s famous saying is “Kill, Smash, and Destroy”.
+Just by that statement, you can feel the pain that these fighters are in each and every training session.
+Not only is it the physical pain of working out until their lungs are burning and legs want to give out, but it’s also the psychological warfare they go through dieting, preparing, and conditioning themselves for Barcelona.

 From Sensei Kasheme’s point of view, the hardest part is consistency.

 “You have to give it your all every time you walk into the dojo.
 You cannot have an “off day” when you are training at this intensity.”